Novated Lease vs Car Loan

 Whether one option is better than the other depends entirely on your situation and what you want to get out of the deal.
 Let’s take a look at different circumstances and how they might impact your decision:

-• You want to change your car over regularly: novated leasing allows you to switch between vehicles more easily than buying a different car every five or so years.
+• You want to change your car over regularly: novated leasing allows you to switch between vehicles more easily than buying a different car every five years or so.
 The payment of the residual marks a clear end for your lease and the start of another.

 • You want to maximise tax benefits: if you’re looking at reducing the tax you have to pay, the choice is clear.
 Novated leasing can deliver where a car loan can’t.